mgalbright/usajobtool/2_Flask/README.md

 (Python/Flask changes HTTP headers to add the API key which enables the connection to the Usajobs.gov API.)

-Here is an online version of this app (hosted on a free heroku account):  [usajobtool](https://usajobtool.herokuapp.com/)
+Here is an online version of this app:  [usajobtool](https://usajobtool.herokuapp.com/)
+(It's hosted on a free heroku account, so it could be sluggish.)

 To test this web app on your local computer: